 Setting up your first monitor with Visualping is easy.
 When setting it up, you’re also registering your account.

 To monitor Instagram profiles, copy and paste the URL of the page into the search field on Visualping’s homepage.

-Click Go, and then customize the settings: the part of the page you want checked, how often you want Visualping to check it, and the type of monitoring (Visual, text or HTML).
+Click Go, and then customize the settings: the part of the page you want checked, how often you want Visualping to check it, and the type of monitoring (Visual or text).

 Visual-compare is the best monitoring mode for Instagram profiles, because it lets you monitor web page pixels.
 The email alerts you’ll receive will include the screenshot, with the changes highlighted in red.

 Next, enter the email address you want Visualping to send the email alerts to.